KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 ### Kinematic Diagram and D-H Frame Assignment
 </h3>

-Below is the kinematic diagram and D-H frame assignment of the articulated manipulator with a twisting joint and 2 revolute joints:
+Below is the kinematic diagram and D-H frame assignment of the articulated manipulator with a twisting joint and 2 revolute joints.
+Wherein Links, Joint Variables, Z, X, Y axis are indentified.

 ![Screenshot 2024-04-02 101920](https://github.com/KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/assets/157782959/202b4767-da41-4d16-84e7-3a760072f749)